An asteroid flies by Earth in the closest recorded approach of an object of its size

 Scientists are studying this asteroid so extensively that they can already predict its path for most of the 21st century, said Paul Chodas of NASA’s Near Earth Object team.

-“There are lots of asteroids that we’re watching that we haven’t yet ruled out an Earth impact, but all of them have an impact probability that is very, very low,” Don Yeomans, manager of the Near-Earth Object Program Office at NASA’s Jet Propulsion Laboratory, said at a press briefing.
+“There are lots of asteroids that we’re watching that we haven’t yet ruled out an Earth impact (for), but all of them have an impact probability that is very, very low,” Don Yeomans, manager of the Near-Earth Object Program Office at NASA’s Jet Propulsion Laboratory, said at a press briefing.

 The long and short of it

-“There really hasn’t been a close approach that we know about for an object of this size,” Yeomans said.
+“There really hasn’t been a close approach that we know about for an object of this size,” he added.

-On its close approach to Earth, the asteroid will be traveling at 7.8 kilometers per second, roughly eight times the speed of a bullet from a high-speed rifle, he said.
+On its close approach to Earth, it was predicted the asteroid would be traveling at 7.8 kilometers per second, roughly eight times the speed of a bullet from a high-speed rifle, he said.

-If it were to hit our planet – which is, again, impossible – it would collide with the energy of 2.4 megatons of TNT, Yeomans said.
+If it had hit our planet – which was impossible – it would have done so with the energy of 2.4 megatons of TNT, Yeomans said.
 This is comparable to the event in Tunguska, Russia, in 1908.
 That asteroid entered the atmosphere and exploded, leveling trees over an area of 820 square miles – about two-thirds the size of Rhode Island.
-Like that rock, 2012 DA14 would likely not leave a crater.
+Like that rock, 2012 DA14 would likely not have left a crater.

 What else is out there?

-So, we know that this particular asteroid isn’t going to hit us, but how about all of those other giant rocks floating nearby beyond our atmosphere?
+So, we knew that this particular asteroid wasn’t going to hit us, but how about all of those other giant rocks floating nearby beyond our atmosphere?

-NASA says 9,672 objects have been classified as Near Earth Objects, or NEOs, as of February 5.
-Near Earth Objects are comets or asteroids in orbits that allow them to enter Earth’s neighborhood.
+NASA says 9,697 objects have been classified as near-Earth objects, or NEOs, as of February 12.
+Near-Earth objects are comets or asteroids in orbits that allow them to enter Earth’s neighborhood.

-There’s an important distinction between these objects: Comets are mostly water, ice and dust, while asteroids are mostly rock or metal.
+There’s an important distinction between these two types of objects: Comets are mostly water, ice and dust, while asteroids are mostly rock or metal.
 Both comets and asteroids have hit Earth in the past.

-More than 1,300 Near Earth Objects have been classified as potentially hazardous to Earth, meaning that someday, they may come close or hit Earth.
+More than 1,300 near-Earth objects have been classified as potentially hazardous to Earth, meaning that someday they may come close or hit our home planet.
 NASA is monitoring these objects and updating their locations as new information comes in.
 Right now, scientists aren’t warning of any imminent threats.